CommerceWeavers/CommerceDev25Website/src/content/en/strings.md

 your_logo: "YOUR<br>LOGO"

 organizers_header: "Organizers"
-organizers_kwaduck: '<a href="https://www.linkedin.com/company/kwakduck" class="text-yellow-200 underline underline-offset-4" target="_blank">KwakDuck</a> - the crew behind the last 8 editions of PHPers Summit, the largest PHP developer conference in Poland, with around 1000 participants each year.'
+organizers_kwaduck: '<span class="text-yellow-200">KwakDuck</span> - the crew behind the last 8 editions of PHPers Summit, the largest PHP developer conference in Poland, with around 1000 participants each year.'
-organizers_weavers: '<a href="https://www.commerceweavers.com" class="text-yellow-200 underline underline-offset-4" target="_blank">Commerce Weavers</a> - an e-commerce agency founded by former Sylius core team members, co-organizing the Summit as a technology partner for the past 3 years.'
+organizers_weavers: '<span class="text-yellow-200">Commerce Weavers</span> - an e-commerce agency founded by former Sylius core team members, co-organizing the Summit as a technology partner for the past 3 years.'

 newsletter_header: "Stay in the loop"
 newsletter_desc: "Keep up to date with the latest conference news, speaker announcements and agenda updates.
 Subscribe to our newsletter and receive exclusive updates straight to your inbox!"